concur/developer.concur.com/api-reference/authentication/migrationguide.markdown

 ## <a name="exchangetoken"></a>Exchanging a Token

-In order to support new Oauth2, applications need to exchange old access token for new JWT based `accessToken` and `refreshToken` pair.
+In order to support new Oauth2, applications need to exchange old access token for new `accessToken` and `refreshToken` pair.
 Once obtained, applications should store these `refreshTokens` as part of users authorization data.

 The new Oauth2 `accessToken` has a one hour lifetime.
 Once expired, applications would need to call Oauth2's `/v0/token` endpoint using a `refresh_grant`, passing in the user's `refreshtoken` to obtain a fresh `accessToken`.